Normal Blood Sugar Levels Chart

 Record sugar levels before and after exercise

 If you are using the Normal Blood Sugar Levels Chart to monitor a patient's blood sugar levels, it is important to document any changes before and after physical activity.
-This will help you better understand the impact of exercise on the patient's blood sugar levels and inform any adjustments to the patient's diet, activity level, or medications.
+This will help one better understand the impact of exercise on the patient's blood sugar levels and inform any adjustments to the patient's diet, activity level, or medications.

 Be aware of warning signs